raghurajj/ComplaintDesk/README.md

 # ComplaintDesk

 ---
-ComplaintDesk is a platfrom where people can register complaints regarding the problem they face, and the gov-employees on the other side can check that complaint and mark the complaint solved/pending according to its status.
+ComplaintDesk is a platform where people can register complaints regarding the problem they face, and the gov-employees on the other side can check that complaint and mark the complaint solved/pending according to its status.

 ---